PerfectlySoft/PerfectDocs/guide/MariaDB.md

 sudo apt-get install clang pkg-config libmariadb2 libmariadb-client-lgpl-dev  libcurl4-openssl-dev
 ```

-Please also make sure the pkg-config file /usr/lib/pkgconfig/mariadb.pc specified for MariaDB should be MANUALLY added and corrected before building, possibly looks like this:
+Ensure the pkg-config file /usr/lib/pkgconfig/mariadb.pc specified for MariaDB should be MANUALLY added and corrected before building.
+The file will look similar to the following:

 ```
 prefix=/usr